aptos-labs/aptos-core/specifications/trusted_computing_base/execution_correctness/README.md

 Since B conflicts with E, all of B's descendants and B itself are no longer valid and will be discarded.

 To ensure the correnctness of execution, i.e., the enforcement of the state-changing rule, a secure and audited execution service is necessary to guarantee this statement.
-In Diem Core, it is LEC that plays this role, which is built on top of `Executor` library which has the following two jobs to help :
+In Aptos Core, it is LEC that plays this role, which is built on top of `Executor` library which has the following two jobs to help :

 * **execution**: Executor can accept transactions to execute based on a specific state merkle tree and generates a new speculative tree according to the changeset produced by the VM processing the transactions.